KikiBerg/urban-biodiversity-platform/README.md

 - Category delete: Right now, a registered user can delete their own categories without approval from the site admin.
 (Approval from site admin is currently only needed when creating & updating their own categories).
 In the future I would like to add extra security so that the admin approves the deletion too.
 That is seen as a minor feature, as the registered users have crud only for their own categories & as mentioned their new categories or their changes need to be approved first by the site admin.
 - Navigation: I would like to add a button at the end of the post detail page, making it easier to navigate back to the main posts page if the user wants to.
 - Media in posts: I would like to be able to add pictures & links inside the posts so as to make the reading experience more pleasant.
 (I had this implemented in the Django interface via Summernote, but was getting several errors when validating, so I decided to take them away for now.)
+- Managing comments from the frontend page: In the future I want the site admin to be able to manage the comments directly from the frontend page, as with categories, and not having to use the Django interface for that.

 - - -

 ## Tools & Technologies
 - [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) was used as the relational database management.
+- [Mermaid Live Editor](https://github.com/mermaid-js/mermaid-live-editor) was used for generating my final ERD.
 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (\`git add\`, \`git commit\`, \`git push\`)
 - [![Git](https://img.shields.io/badge/GitHub-grey?logo=github&logoColor=181717)](https://github.com) used for secure online code storage.
 - [![Gitpod](https://img.shields.io/badge/Gitpod-grey?logo=gitpod&logoColor=FFAE33)](https://gitpod.io) used as a cloud-based IDE for development.